bsimser/artemis-framework/README.md

 ### Original Code

-This contains the original Java code from code.google.com/p/artemis-framework for porting to C#.
+This contains the [original Java code](http://code.google.com/p/artemis-framework) for porting to C#.
 The original site can be found [here](http://gamadu.com/artemis/).

 ### Additional Resources